 I also offer different variations for coating your bites (coconut or walnuts) and various methods for creating balls vs. bars, depending on how much time you have and how portable your snacks need to be.

-If you love nutrition-packed recipes, you might also like:
+If you love nutrition-packed whole food plant-based recipes, you might also like: